-\textit{Simulated Annealing}: To compare MIMSE's ability to explore and generate low-energy states, we employ Langevin Dynamics based simulated annealing.
+\textit{}: To compare MIMSE's ability to explore and generate low-energy states, we employ Langevin Dynamics based simulated annealing.
 The system is first equilibrated at $k_BT = 1.0-1.5$, and then systematically cooled using a linear cooling ramp.
-The theraml configurations are periodically quenched using FIRE to obtain corresponding ISes for these thermal states.
+The thermal configurations are periodically quenched using FIRE to obtain corresponding ISes.
 Our results reproduce those in a previous study \cite{SimulatedAnnealinSastry1998}.
 Comparing the computational cost to generate low energy ISes using the two different methods shows $\approx 100$ fold speed-up when using MIMSE at final energy values of $U/N \approx -7.00$.